 Yes.
 Pomskies shed year-round and blow their coat about two times a year with the changing of the seasons.
 Sometimes if they have more Pomeranian in them, then they will shed a bit less, however, they will still shed.
 Blowing their coat is when their hair comes out in tufts and it is very normal.
 While shedding can seem daunting, it is very manageable.
 If you keep up on grooming, you can keep the shedding down.
 Here is a link to our post on how to groom your pomsky: http://patriotpomskies.com/how-do-i-groom-my-pomsky/

 We are a Pomsky Breeder in Missouri.
-Specifically, we are located in Marshfield, Missouri.
-Even though we are located in Marshfield, we still offer a variety of ways you can get your puppy.
+Specifically, we are located in the Springfield, Missouri area.
+Even though we are located in Missouri, we still offer a variety of ways you can get your puppy.
 For those of you who live too far to drive or if you cannot fly/drive to come get your puppy, we have a flight nanny service that will fly your puppy to you!

 No. Their noses will fill in all black, it just takes time.
 If the puppy has black spots on the nose and both parents have black noses, then the puppy’s nose will be completely black.
 Sometimes puppies have brown noses or striped noses, and that can be seen if the parents have a brown or striped nose.
 Their noses will not stay pink.